-An updated Aboriginal Cultural Heritage Strategy will be prepared to report on the outcomes of the test excavation activities and any recommended mitigation measures.
+The final Aboriginal Cultural Heritage Strategy will be prepared to report on the outcomes of test excavation activities and any recommended mitigation measures for the Stage 2b area.

 5.3 Survey

 5.3.1 Aboriginal heritage

 Aboriginal heritage survey was undertaken as part of the EIS and Amendment Report along an approximately 100m wide corridor and at the proposed locations for the main construction compounds and accommodation camps.